aymeric-collart/aymeric-collart.github.io/_posts/2024-08-28-blog-post_SetupGithubRStudio.md

 So far so good, I can edit the website directly from the Github webpage, so it seems to work.
 Let's move on the next step.<br>
 <br>

-Second, making it communicating with R/RStudio.
+Second, make it communicate with R/RStudio.
 ======

 Oh this step has been a headache for me.
 I don't recommend multitasking while going through this step, or you'll run into many failures impossible to understand as I did.